Anthropocentric bias in language model evaluation: Taxonomy of Anthropocentric Bias

-Auxiliary task demands present a particularly challenging issue in LLM evaluation because tasks that are considered trivial for humans may not be trivial for an LLM.
-The classification of a task as trivial depends on the causal structure of the system being tested, specifically whether the cause of performance failure is associated with the parts and operations that explain its success when things go well.
+Auxiliary task demands are challenging in LLM evaluation because tasks that are considered trivial for humans may not be trivial for an LLM.
+The classification of a task as trivial depends on whether the cause of performance failure is associated with the parts and operations that explain its success when things go well.
 If the cause of performance failure is related to \textit{other} parts of the system that do not contribute to its success in normal circumstances, then it is a non-trivial task demand relative to that system.
-This problem is exemplified by a recent debate regarding the possibility that LLMs possess competence in analogical reasoning. \citet{webbEmergentAnalogicalReasoning2023} showed that LLMs can match or surpass average human performance on various novel analogical reasoning tasks, including letter-string analogy tasks such as $[ABC] \rightarrow [ABE], [MNO] \rightarrow [?]$.
-However, \citet{lewisUsingCounterfactualTasks2024} found that when using a variant of letter-string analogy tasks with a permuted alphabet, model performance deteriorates.
-They interpret this performance drop as evidence that LLMs lack general competence in analogical reasoning.
-In response, \citet{webbEvidenceCounterfactualTasks2024} argue that reasoning about the permuted alphabet necessitates that the model count letter indices, which it cannot do effectively without access to a Python interpreter \citep[see][]{changLanguageModelsNeed2024}.
-Essentially, Webb et al. assert that counting is an auxiliary task demand that prevents the inference from poor performance to lack of competence.
-In a recent blog post, Mitchell contends that counting cannot be an auxiliary task demand because \textit{humans} do not need to count when performing the permuted alphabet task \citep{mitchellStressTestingLargeLanguage2024}.
-However, while humans may not explicitly assign numerical indices to letters, they do need to track \textit{how many times} to apply successor or predecessor operations in the alphabet sequence to solve the task.
-This is arguably an auxiliary task demand, though it may not impede human performance, particularly when subjects can refer back to the displayed permuted alphabet as often as needed.
-Likewise, counting – whether with letter indices or sequential operation tracking – is an auxiliary demand for LLMs.
-Unlike with humans, however, this is a strong auxiliary demand given LLM's limited ability to count without a Python interpreter or sophisticated chain-of-thought prompt templates.
-This discrepancy in the relative impact of counting-related task demands could explain the performance gap on counterfactual letter-string analogy tasks.
+This problem is exemplified by a recent debate about analogical reasoning. \citet{webbEmergentAnalogicalReasoning2023} showed that LLMs can match or surpass average human performance on various novel analogical reasoning tasks, including letter-string analogies such as $[ABC] \rightarrow [ABE], [MNO] \rightarrow [?]$.
+However, \citet{lewisUsingCounterfactualTasks2024} found that performance deteriorates when using a variant with a permuted alphabet.
+They interpret this drop as evidence that LLMs lack general competence in analogical reasoning.
+In response, \citet{webbEvidenceCounterfactualTasks2024} argue that solving the permuted task requires counting letter indices, which LLMs cannot do effectively without tools like a Python interpreter \citep[see][]{changLanguageModelsNeed2024}.
+Counting, they contend, imposes an auxiliary task demand that undermines the inference from poor performance to a lack of analogical competence.
+While humans may not assign numerical indices explicitly, they still must track \textit{how many times} to apply successor or predecessor operations.
+The permuted alphabet task requires counting positions relative to the provided key---an auxiliary demand that is trivial for a human with the key in view but difficult for an LLM that cannot reliably count without tools.
+This asymmetry in the impact of counting-related demands could explain the performance gap on counterfactual letter-string tasks.